dlepex/7w/README.md

 *7 words* is the password generator.
 It converts a mnemonic sequence of words into an unreadable  & unguessable password.
-The only thing the user must remember is the sequence of words.

-Unlike so called "password managers" - *7w* doesn't store or send your data to third party. **It is purely browser-side calculation facility.** It uses your brain storage ability in a meaninfull manner. https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two
+*7w* doesn't store or send your data to third party. **It is purely browser-side calculation facility.**

 ### Algorithm